 Did we ever imagine that this is how the world would be today?
-While we were gloating over artificial intelligence, robotics, and self-driving vehicles across our global village, something as microscopic as the Coronavirus has made the world come to a halt where even the business cannot be as usual.
-The year 2020 is here but we are living in VUCA (volatile, uncertain, complex and ambiguous) times!
+While we were gloating over Artificial Intelligence, Robotics, and self-driving vehicles across our global village, something as microscopic as the Coronavirus has made the world come to a halt where even the business cannot be as usual.
+The year 2020 is here but we are living in VUCA (volatile, uncertain, complex, and ambiguous) times!
 Change has been a paradox of both positive and negative elements bringing some convenient progress but at the same time some other regressing ill effects, too.
 Phenomenal technological changes have disrupted the world and some have even collapsed several secured, decade-old establishments.
 Luckily, quite a few managed to evolve into something better.

 When it comes to our sustenance, many of us find ourselves going back to old-fashioned ways of the “way it used to be,” nature and grandma’s recipes for our own good.
 When industries consumed the plant’s resources, nature pushed back with climate changes and consequences that we're currently suffering from.
-The father of our nation, Mahatma Gandhi, professed that - The world has enough for everyone’s need but not everyone’s greed.
+The father of our nation, Mahatma Gandhi, professed that - The world has enough for everyone’s need but not enough for everyone’s greed.

 a) The need for schools to develop students’ thinking dispositions